CORA-CIGS/DBOKOREA/README.md

     - Click "Install while downloading" and wait for the process to complete.

 3. **Download and extract the DBOKOREA Repository:**
-    - [OpenDBO-Core Repository](https://github.com/CORA-CIGS/DBOKOREA).
+    - [DBOKOREA's Repository](https://github.com/CORA-CIGS/DBOKOREA).
 Click "Code" -> Download ZIP.
     - Extract the ZIP file to the main folder named "DBOKOREA"

 4. **Download and install/extract additional programs: it's recommended to set up the Client repository now.
 Otherwise perform steps 1 and 2 from the Client guide (if you already did it you can skip this step)**